 The Part D Prescription Drug plan is an optional add-on to Medicare, but there is a penalty for delaying it, as discussed above.

 A Supplemental Plan (aka Medigap) is also an optional add-on to regular Medicare to cover the other 20%.

 Advantage Plans usually include Part D and may also include additional extra coverage.

 Here’s an interesting note: I began my Medicare in the middle of 2015, and my rates went up 20% by January of 2016 for the Part D drug coverage.

-I thought that I'd get away from Obamacare now that I came of age for Medicare.
-However, the Affordable Care Act (Obamacare) had rules included that negatively affected Medicare too.
-Obama fell under pressure of the pharmaceutical lobbyists and did not allow Medicare to negotiate better drug prices.
+I thought that I'd get away from Obamacare once I’m on Medicare.
+However, the Affordable Care Act (Obamacare) included rules that negatively affected Medicare.
+Obama reacted under the pressure of the pharmaceutical lobbyists and did not allow Medicare to negotiate better drug prices.

 “Part of the agreement of the Affordable Care Act is that Medicare cannot negotiate lower drug prices with pharmaceuticals.”— Dr. Sanjay Gupta http://www.cnn.com/profiles/sanjay-gupta-profile